mnelson4/printmyblog/readme.txt

 value you need to in order to get all the images to load).

 = My PDFs are missing images =
-*This is usually a problem with browsers, which our Pro Print service, so far, hasn't experienced.
-So you may want to use Pro Print with the Pro Print Service.*
+*This is usually a problem with browsers, which our Pro PDF service hasn't experienced.
+So you may want to try Pro Print with the Pro PDF Service.*

 If your print-page has hundreds of images, browsers may generate PDFs that are missing images at the end.
 To fix this, just retry generate the PDF.
 Each time the browser will fetch more images.
 Continue re-generating the PDF until the images at the end are included.